0.1 - NodeJS Basics

 Now letâs try something a bit more fun!
 Go to Googleâs homepage, right-click the logo, and click on inspect element.
 In the DOM that appears in the dev tools, find the

-tag is using to display the Google logo.
-Take note of thatid
+idorclassattribute that the<img>tag is using to display the Google logo.
+Take note of thatidorclassvalue. -

 In another tab, look up any (appropriate) image you think would be funny to display on the Google page and copy the URL to the image.
 Make sure the URL ends in a valid image file extension like